“Sing Judy! Dance Judy! The World Is Waiting For Your Sunshine!” – “A Star Is Born” ad tagline, 1955

 March 3, 1964: Columnist Mike Connolly reported that although Judy’s TV series, “The Judy Garland Show,” was not being renewed for a second season, Capitol Records was going to release an album of songs from the soundtrack of the show, featuring Vic Damone.
 Damone had recently appeared as a guest star on the show and sang a “West Side Story” medley with Judy.
-Connolly reported that Damone was set for a return to the show because the proposed album was 8 minutes short on material.
+Connolly reported that Damone was set for a return to the show because the proposed album was short by 8 minutes.

-That Garland/Damone didn’t happen but Capitol did release an album of songs from the show, without Damone, in 1964.
-Titled “Just for Openers” is was the first and only official LP release of songs from the series.
+That Garland/Damone album didn’t happen but Capitol did release an album of songs from the show, without Damone, in 1964.
+Titled “Just for Openers” it was the first and only official LP release of songs from the series.

-March 3, 1967: Judy attended Liza’s wedding to Peter Allen in New York, escorted by ex-husband (and Liza’s dad) Vincente Minnelli.
-The ceremony was held at Steve and Richard Friedberg’s apartment (Stevie was Liza’s manager).
+March 3, 1967: Judy attended Liza’s wedding to Peter Allen in New York, escorted by her ex-husband (and Liza’s dad) Vincente Minnelli.
+The ceremony was held at Stevie and Richard Friedberg’s apartment (Stevie was Liza’s manager).
 Afterward, a reception was held at Liza’s business manager’s apartment, Marty Bregman.
-Other guests included: Yul Brynner, Tony Bennett, Elizabeth Ashley, Diahann Carroll, Gwen Verdon, and Bob Fosse, Phil Silvers, Jule Styne, John Kander and both Freddie Fields and David Begelman.
+Other guests included: Yul Brynner, Tony Bennett, Elizabeth Ashley, Diahann Carroll, Gwen Verdon, Bob Fosse, Phil Silvers, Jule Styne, John Kander, and both Freddie Fields and David Begelman.